statikbe/laravel-nova-mail-editor/README.md

 ```

 Next enable the tool in Nova.
-Go to `app/Providers/NovaServiceProvider.php` and add the TranslationManager to the tools.
+Go to `app/Providers/NovaServiceProvider.php` and add the Mail Editor to the tools.
 ```php
 use Statikbe\NovaMailEditor\MailEditor;